Content

 • Proceeds from sales / receivables

-• Other receipts such as equity contributions
+• Other incoming payments such as equity contributions

 • Borrowing